Planetarium Remains Closed

-The EFSC Planetarium and Observatory on the Cocoa Campus is closed indefinitely because of damage caused by Hurricane Irma.
-To determine the full extent of the hurricane damage and all other problems related to the building’s age, the college contracted Cape Design Engineering Co. to conduct a comprehensive engineering study of the structure.
+The EFSC Planetarium and Observatory on the Cocoa Campus remains closed indefinitely because of damage caused by Hurricane Irma and the building's age.
+To determine the full extent of the 2017 hurricane damage and all other age-related problems, the college contracted Cape Design Engineering Co. to conduct a comprehensive engineering study of the structure.

 The study found a number of significant problems classified as “life safety” issues that needed to be addressed immediately.
 They included a new roof, new heating and air conditioning system, new fire suppression system, and new emergency exits.
 The study also identified a wide range of needed renovations to modernize the building and bring it up to code for long-term occupancy and use.

-On April 26, 2018, Eastern Florida State College announced the launch of an effort to gain $9 million in needed funding to repair and renovate the Astronaut Memorial Planetarium & Observatory using this approach:
+On April 26, 2018, Eastern Florida State College announced an effort to gain $9 million in needed funding to repair and renovate the Astronaut Memorial Planetarium & Observatory.

 For questions about the EFSC Planetarium closure contact John Glisch, EFSC Associate Vice President, Communications, at 321-433-7017 or email@example.com.

-Located on the Cocoa Campus of Eastern Florida State College, the Planetarium & Observatory opened in 1975, serving the College's students and Brevard County Schools, community groups and the general public with informal educational experiences.
+Located on the Cocoa Campus of Eastern Florida State College, the Planetarium & Observatory, built in 1974 and opened in 1975, served the College's students and Brevard County Schools, community groups and the general public with informal educational experiences.

-This web page will be updated as more information about the storm damage-related closure is available.
+This web page will be updated as information about the closure is available.